2023 Neighborhood Council Elections

 Voting Deadline

-The voting deadline for SONC elections will be Thursday, June 22, 2023, with official results released on July 6, 2023.
+The voting deadline for SONC elections is Thursday, June 22, 2023, with official results released on July 6, 2023.
 Newly elected council members will be officially sworn in and seated at the July 10th, 2023 SONC board meeting.

 Voting By Mail